mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![memorygame1.png]({{site.baseurl}}/images/memorygame1.png)

 First, the user is prompted about whether they recently took their Parkinson's medication.
 Patients can thus be classed into those at their 'best' (just took meds), vs. those at their 'worst' (immediately before taking medication).
 Then, a 3x3 grid of flowers appears on the screen, and the flowers light up in a randomized order.
-FInally, the user is tasked with touching the flowers in the same order they lit up.
+Finally, the user is tasked with touching the flowers in the same order they lit up.
 If they do poorly, the app reduces the number of flowers to a 2x2 grid.
 If they do well, then the complexity increases to a 4x4 grid.
 If they continue to do well, the number of flowers they have to remember that lit up also increases.

 The game gets quite hard when it gets into 4x4 mode, and you have to track 3, then 4, then 5 flowers.
 But don't take my word for it -- if you have an iphone, [try it yourself](http://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8 "mpower on itunes").
-It will be for a good cause. non-Parkinson's patients are important in this study too, as they provide a baseline for comparison.
+It will be for a good cause.
+Non-Parkinson's patients are important in this study too, as you will see shortly.

 ##  What can a memory test say about Parkinson's?

 Memory is affected in Parkinson's, but usually in late stages of the disease.
-The more common symptoms, which affect nearly all Parkinson's patients, all involve degradation of motor abilities.
+The more common symptoms, which affect nearly all Parkinson's patients, involve degradation of motor abilities.
 Motor symptoms of Parkinson's include tremors, slowness of movement, rigidity, and instability in walking and balancing.
-Since these symptoms are more ubiquitious among patients than memory issues, it is unclear if a test of memory will be informative.
+Since these symptoms are more common among patients than memory issues, it is unclear if a test of memory will be informative.
 Therefore, my tasks in this project were twofold:

 ---

-1. Build a predictor of which patients have Parkinson's.
+1. Use the memory game data to build a predictor of which patients have Parkinson's.

-2. Determine which features are the most predictive of disease state.
+2. Determine which features from that predictor are the most predictive of disease state.

 ---

 These goals would set a solid basis for future analyses to be carried out by other researchers.
+Aside from these, there is a bonus goal of predicting whether a patient's meds are working.
+I'll address this goal near the end of the blog.

 ##  A peek at the data